nf-core/magmap/docs/usage.md

 ## Introduction

-Magmap is a workflow designed for mapping metatranscriptomics and metagenomics reads onto a group of genomes.
+Magmap is a workflow designed for mapping metatranscriptomic and metagenomic reads onto a group of genomes.
 The collection of genomes can either be specified directly using a table (see the `--genomeinfo` parameter) or be the result of filtering with Sourmash.
 The latter can use either the genomes specified by `--genomeinfo`, a "sketch index" pointing to genomes available for instance at NCBI (see the `--indexes` parameter) or a combination, to identify a smaller set to map to.
 Genome files provided with `--genominfo` must include contigs in fasta format and optionally gff files (Prokka format).